brycekbargar/Nilgiri/README.md

-# Nilgri
+# Nilgiri
 Chai style assertions for .NET
-*nilgri is some sort of black tea but it was the only one that started with 'n'...*
+*nilgiri is some sort of black tea but it was the only one that started with 'n'...*

 ### To "Build" ###
 I hate how .NET shoves all the packages in a global folder...